Preparing the screen

 • Silkscreen prints are long lasting and durable

 • Silkscreen printing can be done on a wide range of surfaces and apparel types (eg. caps, tote bags, bottles)

 Get your apparel silkscreen printed here at Ark Industries!
-Contact us for a quote!
+Send us a message below for a quote!

 Send us a message and we will contact you soon!